hclbaur/sda-core/docs/TUTORIAL.md

 	person{name"John   Doe"}

 but this is not a recommended rendering style if some level of readability is desired.
-It could be used to minimize storage, though.
+It could be used to minimize storage or network use.

 ### The root of all…